QEGS Local Offer - link

 When your child is in years 7 and 8 you will be invited to two parent evenings each year, one in which to meet your child’s tutor and the other is an opportunity to meet your child’s subject teachers.
 From year 9 onwards you will be invited to one parent evening each year in which you have the opportunity to meet your child’s subject teachers.

 Three times each year you will receive a report informing you about your child’s progress in each subject area, comparing their current target against their target grade.
-You will also be informed with an effort score for organisation, attitude and independent learning within each subject.
+You will also be informed with a score for organisation, behaviour, homework and response to teacher feedback within each subject.

 The Learning Support Coordinator attends parent evenings whenever possible.
-If more time is required in order to discuss individual child needs a meeting will be arranged on another occasion, usually an after school appointment with the Learning Support Coordinator.
+If more time is required for discussion a meeting will be arranged on another occasion, usually an after school appointment with the Learning Support Coordinator.